anthonycastiglione/holberton_take_home/README.md

 The db/seed file creates a standard user to log in as that has some example data populated (a newly loaned book, a 50% due book, an overdue book, a returned book) so that you don't have to manually populate anything.

+Staff users cannot use the site like a normal user, they're simply special admins who can only look at overdue books for all users.

 I didn't have time to get automatic geolocation working and am preferring to get the take home back to you all in a reasonable amount of time.